-Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change" (generally defined as a greater than 50 percentage points change (by value) in the ownership of its equity over a rolling three-year period), the corporation's ability to use its prechange net operating loss carryforwards and certain other pre-change tax attributes to offset its post-change income and taxes may be limited.
-We may have experienced such ownership changes in the past, and we may experience ownership changes in the future as a result of shifts in our stock ownership, some of which are outside our control.
-As of December 31, 2017, we had federal net operating loss carryforwards of approximately \$61.8 million, and our ability to utilize those net operating loss carryforwards could be limited by an "ownership change" as described above, which could result in increased tax liability to our company.
+As of December 31, 2018, we had gross U.S. federal and state net operating loss carryforwards of \$101.2 million and \$39.5 million, respectively, which expire beginning in 2032.
+As of December 31, 2018, the Company had federal and California research and other tax credit carryforwards of \$3.8 million and \$2.5 million, respectively.
+It is possible that we will not generate taxable income in time to use our net operating loss carryforwards before their expiration or at all.
+Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change" (generally defined as a greater than 50 percentage points change (by value) in the ownership of its equity over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and certain other pre-change tax attributes to offset its post-change income and taxes may be limited.
+We have not yet undertaken an analysis under Sections 382 and 383 of the Internal Revenue Code to see if any of our net operating loss carryforwards were limited as a result of our prior stock stales, including those made as part of our initial public offering.
+As a result, we may have experienced such ownership changes in the past, and we may experience ownership changes in the future as a result of shifts in our stock ownership, some of which are outside our control.
+Accordingly, our ability to utilize our net operating loss carryforwards could be limited by an "ownership change" as described above, which could result in increased tax liability to our company.